MyCryptoCheckout/wordpress/readme.txt

 = 2.02 20180328 =

+* New currency: Bitcoin Gold BTG
+* New currency: MetalPay MTL
+* New currency: Neo Smart Economy NEO
+* New currency: Zcash ZEC
 * New: Show QR code for the wallet address when checking out.
 If you are upgrading and want to enable the QR, you can either (1) reset your EDD or WC MyCryptoCheckout settings (in order to get the new text) or add the following to your online instructions text area before the final </div>:

 `<div class="mcc_qr_code"></div>`